Contaminated Land and the Planning Process

 Principle 5 of the NEPM states that [planning] authorities 'that consent to developments, or changes in land use, should ensure a site that is being considered for development or a change in land use, and that the authorities ought reasonably know if it has a history of use that is indicative of potential contamination, is suitable for its intended use.'

-The EPA has assisted the Tasmanian Planning Commission to develop a Statewide C14.0 Potentially Contaminated Land Code ('the Code'); the purpose of the Code is to ensure that use or development of potentially contaminated land does not adversely impact on human health or the environment.
+The EPA has assisted the State Planning Office to develop a C14.0 Potentially Contaminated Land Code ('the Code'); the purpose of the Code is to ensure that use or development of potentially contaminated land does not adversely impact on human health or the environment.
 The Code forms part of the State Planning Provisions but has no practical effect until a Local Provisions Schedule (LPS) is in effect for a Municipal area.
 The Code can be obtained from the State Planning Provisions document.
-The LPS approval process has been commenced in most Municipal areas and completed in a few.
 See the Tasmanian Planning Commission website for information on completed LPS processes - Current assessments and hearings.

 Where a Planning Authority is considering an application in relation to known or potentially contaminated land, the applicant may be required to complete an assessment and/or undertake remediation and/or management measures to demonstrate the site is suitable for its intended use.
-Guidance in relation to the Potentially Contaminated Land Code is under development; in the interim, note the following:
+Note the following clarifications in relation to the Potentially Contaminated Land Code:

-• Where A1 of the Development or Use Standards in the Code is to be satisfied by certification by “a person approved by the Director for the purpose of this Code”, this is defined in the Code as meaning a Contaminated Land Auditor accredited under an interstate scheme.
-Applications are to be made to the Director by Auditors who wish to be approved for this purpose.
-Please ring the Contaminated Land and Waste Section to discuss the process.
+• Where the acceptable solution A1 of the Development or Use Standards in the Code is to be satisfied by certification by “a person approved by the Director for the purpose of this Code”, this is defined in the Code as meaning a Contaminated Land Auditor accredited under an interstate scheme.
+The register of approved auditors is available at Register of Contaminated Land Auditors.
+Information for Auditors who wish to apply to be placed on the Register is available at Information for Contaminated Land Auditors.

 • Where A1 of the Development or Use Standards in the Code is planned to be satisfied by certification by “the Director” please note that this would only occur in exceptional circumstances and contact with the Director would need to be made prior to commencement of assessment works.